polaeskandar/facebook/README.md

 # Curriculum

-### Module 1: Authentication, Posts and Comments.

-1) Refactoring files
-   * Split AuthController.php
-   * Add service class to upload photos and handle posts

----

 ### Module 2: Account Verification, Authorization and Improving Posts.

-1) Adding WYSIWYG editor
-2) Schedule posts to be added in a later time
+1) Schedule posts to be added in a later time
-3) Implement email verification
+2) Implement email verification
-4) Implement authorization
+3) Implement authorization

 ---

 ### Module 3: Revisiting Comments and Posts (Includes Updates + Improvements).

-1) Add likes to post (JavaScript Exercise)
-2) Add show/hide to comments section of each post (JavaScript Exercise)
+1) Add show/hide to comments section of each post (JavaScript Exercise)
-3) Add creating a comment functionality (JavaScript Exercise)
+2) Add creating a comment functionality (JavaScript Exercise)
-4) Add delete, edit posts and comments (JavaScript Exercise)
+3) Add delete, edit posts and comments (JavaScript Exercise)
-5) Add a dark mode
+4) Add a dark mode

 ---